-I’m thrilled to showcase the headboard I made for our master bedroom.
-Our new DIY Headboard is made from three square decorative wall panels.
-This headboard DIY project is easy to complete, can be installed in less than an hour, and it’s affordable!
+I’m thrilled to showcase the wooden headboard I made for our king-size bed.
+Our new DIY Headboard is made from three square, wood, decorative wall panels.
+This headboard DIY project is easy-to-complete, can be installed in less than an hour, and it’s budget-friendly!

 A little backstory:

 A few years ago we updated our boring metal bed platform to a beautiful Pottery Barn storage bed.
-We decided not to purchase the coordinating headboard because we didn’t like the look.
-So we lived without a headboard with our king size bed.
+We decided not to purchase the coordinating PB headboard because we didn’t like the look, especially for the price.
+So we lived without a headboard in our master bedroom for quite a while.
 After recently updating our nightstands and matching dresser (both from Wayfair here and here), I had a strong desire to complete the look of our master bedroom with a stylish headboard.

-I began the hunt for the perfect headboard to pair with our bed and style.
-After passing on hundreds of headboards and running out of options, I was doing some routine shopping at Target run I stumbled on these square lattice wall panels.
+The hunt for the perfect headboard to pair with our bed and style began.
+After passing on hundreds of headboards and feeling like I was running out of options.
+During a routine Target run, I stumbled on some square lattice wall hangings.
 The instant ah-ha moment ended with three panels in my cart.

 You can make yourself a DIY Headboard out of just about any decorative wall panels.
-Take a few measurements and attach the panels to the wall at the head of your bed.
-Here are the steps I took to make our kingsize DIY Headboard.
+Take a few measurements and attach the panels to the wall at the head of the bed.
+Here are the steps taken to create our king size DIY Headboard.

 Take measurements of the width of your bed or bed platform before purchasing panels to ensure you get a fit you like.
 Don’t feel like measuring, here’s a handy chart of standard bed dimensions.
 Measure the approximate desired height of your new headboard.
 Make sure to take into consideration the height of the pillows on the bed.
 The panels used for this headboard were nearly a perfect width match to the bed.

 - decorative wall panels (amount depends on the measurements to fit the width of the bed and desired height of the headboard.
-I used 3 25″x25″ panels)
+I used three 25″ square panels)